ssorj/quiver/docs/implementations.md

 Implementations must create one connection only.
 They must connect using the SASL mechanism `ANONYMOUS`.

+When `connection-mode` is `client`, the implementation must establish an outgoing connection.
+When it is `server`, the imlementation must listen for an incoming connection.

 <!-- XXX reconnect -->

 ## Queues, links, and sessions